 - Sharing – enabling the ability for visitors to share your content will get you far more visitors than leaving it to chance.
 Each of the social sites has their own social sharing buttons that don’t require multiple steps or logins… make it easy to share your content and visitors will share it.

 - Imagery – a picture is worth a thousand words.
 Providing an image or video in your post feeds the senses and makes your content much more powerful.
 As your content is shared, images will be shared with it across social sites… choose your images wisely and always insert the alternative text with an optimized description.
+Utilizing a great post thumbnail and the appropriate social and feed plugins will increase the likelihood that people will click through when shared.

 - Content – Keep your content as brief as possible to get your point across.
 Utilize bulleted points, subheadings, bold and italicized text to help people scan the content easier and help search engines understand the key words and phrases you wish to be found for.
 Learn how to utilize keywords effectively.